aragon/aragon-wiki/docs/about/code_of_conduct.md

 If you are being harassed by a member of the Aragon community outside of our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Aragon community members seriously.
 This includes harassment outside of our spaces and harassment that took place at any point in time.
 The team reserves the right to exclude people from the Aragon community at their discretion, based on their past behavior, including behavior outside Aragon spaces and behavior towards people who are not in the Aragon community.

 ## Enforcement
 Moderators will generally follow this standard response protocol for infringements of this Code of Conduct:
-- Take a screenshot of every comment targeted for moderation
+- Take a screenshot of every comment targeted for moderation.
-- If the comment involves a moderator, triage to an uninvolved moderator
+- If the comment involves a moderator, triage to an uninvolved moderator.
-- Delete on sight if the comment is violent, sexually explicit, sharing NCC/PII or other illegal content, or spam
+- Delete on sight if the comment is violent, sexually explicit, sharing NCC/PII or other illegal content, or spam.
 - DM and ask to edit for all other offenses.
 Delete repeat offenses.

 !!! quote ""
 ## Attribution